agleontyev/agleontyev/content/post/2020-6-4-indiff-points.md

 the immediate amount that is worth the same to an individual that is a greater but delayed one.
 There is a lot of ways to calculate this indifference point.
-In this post, I want to focus on a specific one, used by Amlund and colleagues (2013).
+In this post, I want to focus on a specific one, used by Amlung and MacKillop (2013).
 In their study, indifference point is defined as the arithmetic average of values offered when a partidcipant swithces their prefernce and before.
 Consider this example: